-The self-explanatory phrase as useful, or as much use, as an ashtray on a motorbike means utterly useless.
+The self-explanatory phrase as useful, also as much use, as an ashtray on a motorbike means utterly useless.

 1-: From the Sunday Mirror (London, England) of Sunday 19th April 1981: